vehemont/nvdlib/docs/source/v2/CPEv2.rst

 This will allow you to search for CPE Match Strings that you can then use in CPE searches.
 When you search using this API, it will return a list of `MatchStrings`.
 I hightly recommend playing around with this API to get an understanding of how the responses work.

+More information on how to utilize this API can be found on NVD's API page: https://nvd.nist.gov/developers/products

 .. autofunction:: nvdlib.cpe.searchCPEmatch

 .. autoclass:: nvdlib.classes.MatchString